azeem-5226/JP-Software-Internship-M.S/README.md

 ## 📌 Overview

-The **JP Software Internship Management System** is a modern, responsive web application designed to provide industry-level internship training and application management.
+The **JP Software Internship Management System** is a full-stack web application designed to manage internship applications efficiently.

-This platform allows users to explore internship programs and apply online, while also demonstrating a clean UI, structured design, and real-world project architecture.
+It provides a modern user interface for applicants and a backend system for managing data using PHP and MySQL.

 ---

 ## 🎯 Objective

-* To create a professional internship platform
+* To build a professional internship application platform
-* To provide structured training programs for students
+* To provide structured training program information
-* To demonstrate real-world full-stack web development skills
+* To implement real-world full-stack development concepts

 ---